sushidub/theme/NOTES.md

-# tonik-theme reduction items
+# Reduction Notes &mdash; *tonik-theme*

-The following is the short list of reduction items to the tonik-theme (parent theme).
-Most of it just works to nullify or strip out anything that might be visually rendered when child theme is built and compiled to its `public` folder.
-This approach may not be the best workflow in building out tonik with a child theme but its what made sense to me at the time (end of March, 18') I pulled the repo down from tonik.
+> The following is the short list of reduction items to the tonik/theme &mdash; [parent theme](https://github.com/tonik/theme/tree/master).
+Most of the work here is minimal and only serves to nullify or strip out anything that might be visually rendered when the [child theme](https://github.com/sushidub/tonik-child-theme) is built and compiled to its `public` folder.
+This approach may not be the best workflow in building out tonik/theme with child theme, but it is what made sense to me at the time *(03/18)* I pulled the repo down from [tonik](https://github.com/tonik).

----

 ## `app`
 `/Http - assets.php`